 For automation testing, we use the following tools: Selenium WebDriver + PyTest and Behat (Web UI), Apache JMeter (Web Performance), Robot Framework (IoT), Appium + PyTest (Mobile), Postman and PyTest (API), and HTML_CodeSniffer (Accessibility).
 For manual testing, our team applies Charles Web Debugging Proxy, WEB Browser Developer Tools, Postman, DBeaver, Robo 3T, and Lighthouse (Web), SSH, MQTT Explorer, Azure Storage Explorer, Tera Term or Termite, ST-Link Utility, Nordic nRF Connect (IoT), Firebase Crashlytics, DB Browser for SQLite, iTools, 3uTools, Xcode, Android Device Monitor (Logcat), Droid Explorer, Android Studio, Scrcpy (Mobile).
 When testing hardware performance, Lemberg engineers perform smoke testing, functional testing, UI testing, automated UI test scenarios development, and defect tracking in Jira/Codebase/etc.

-With Lemberg, you can gain a much better sense of control over your budget since thanks to our experience in IoT product development, we can anticipate numerous nuances that might arise when the product gets to the end user.
+With Lemberg, you can gain a much better sense of control over your budget since thanks to our experience in embedded development services and IoT development services, we can anticipate numerous nuances that might arise when the product gets to the end user.
 This is how we make sure you avoid unnecessary expenses after the product’s rollout.

 If you are not sure which testing scenario is suitable for your product, or simply wish to check how your device will perform under different conditions, get in touch with Slavic Voitovych, our Head of IoT Business Development.
 He’ll tell you everything there is to know about our expertise in delivering and testing IoT products.